It’s an old joke that’s quickly becoming reality for many student loan borrowers: “I’ll be paying off my student loans until I die.”

 He’s philosophical about the debt.

 “It drives us crazy … But I think we both realize that, short of winning the lottery, we won’t ever pay off $176K in student loans.
 And it did help me get into a career field that isn’t going away for a while,” he said.
 At age 70, he’s still working 25 hours a week in IT.
 “There are a whole lot worse off than us,” Stumpf said.
+Every year, teams such as Iron Fist Legal have to deal with cases of student loan modification since so many college students are being left with crippling debt that they find particularly difficult to pay off.

 The New Normal